 If you’re looking to get a bit adventurous in your plant-based diet, think about adding some seaweed to your weekly regimen.

-Many of those dark leafy greens in your salads are actually rich with calcium!
+Many of those dark leafy greens in your salads are rich in calcium!
 Yet, the champion of the leafy green calcium contest goes to spinach.

 In one cup of raw spinach, you’ll get around 30 milligrams of calcium, which equates to around three percent of your recommended daily intake of calcium.
 While this may not sound like much, if you think about a typical spinach salad, you’re probably using between two to three cups, which ups that RDI to around eight percent.